graham-walker/youtube-dl-react-viewer/README.md

 ## FAQ

+**Q:** The version of youtube-dl I installed when configuring the web app is now out of date/not working.
+Is there any way I can update it automatically?

+**A:** You can update youtube-dl inside the web app by going to the admin control panel, navigating to the section titled "youtube-dl" and clicking "Check for updates".
+#
 **Q:** How can I add uploader icons to the web app?

 **A:** You must manually download and add the uploader icons.
 Open the output directory and place the uploader icons in the `./avatars` folder.
 The name of the file should match the name of the uploader but with any path unsafe characters replaced with underscores ("_").